Buy a Home

 Homebuyer Education Classes

 The Community Progress Council offers homebuyer education that includes three 3-hour sessions.
 Sessions utilize local real estate experts and cover the home buying process from start to finish.
 Topics include fair housing, credit, mortgages, insurance, inspections and how to work with a REALTOR.
 These classes are a requirement of the York Homebuyer Assistance program and are free to the public.
 Click here to view the York Home Buyer Education Curriculum.
 Anyone interested in attending these classes is required to register by contacting the Community Progress Council at 717-845-7176 or 1-800-892-5441.
-Click to see a list of scheduled classes.
+Click to see a list of 2015scheduled classes and 2016 scheduled classes.

 Act 137 Closing Cost Assistance Program for Adams County